Student Success and Opportunity

 IUB will provide an exceptional academic experience for all undergraduate students and uniquely prepare them for the careers of the future.

-IUB graduates will be ready for life in the 21st century, equipped with a deep set of knowledge and skills sharpened through rigorous coursework, experiential learning opportunities and intentionally designed career preparation.
+IUB graduates will be ready for life in the 21st century, equipped with a deep set of knowledge and skills sharpened through rigorous coursework, experiential learning opportunities, and intentionally designed career preparation.
 They will be poised to lead enriched lives and make positive contributions to society through a lifetime of meaningful and creative work.
-To realize these goals, IUB will reenvision the first-year experience, define academic and cocurricular milestones and embed career-relevant experiences into degree programs.
+To realize these goals, IUB will reenvision the first-year experience, define academic and cocurricular milestones, and embed career-relevant experiences into degree programs.

 • Annual experiential learning.
 All students will participate in at least one experiential learning opportunity each year.
-These can include a common first-year seminar course, a culminating academic capstone experience in the final year, and additional career-relevant experiences such as internships, undergraduate research, intensive writing courses, study abroad or community-based learning experiences.
+These can include a common first-year seminar course, a culminating academic capstone experience in the final year, and additional career-relevant experiences such as internships, undergraduate research, intensive writing courses, study abroad, or community-based learning experiences.

 • Internships.
 Offer more intentional opportunities for students to actively engage with industry and communities to address real-world challenges.